NoamAriel/python-course-assignments/day05/README.md

 ## installation

-To install, simply download the code and save it as a ".py" file. (for example, tictactoe_game.py) That's it.
+To install, simply download and save the file "tictactoe_game.py" That's it.
 There are no dependencies.

+to run the game type

+uv run .\tictactoe_game.py

 ## gameplay